This post was updated on April 11, 2025

 Like other types of wood, you can’t stain pressure-treated wood too soon.
 If you do, you will lose the stain, and your deck won’t be the color you hoped for.
 Even if the stain doesn’t wash off, it can dry on blotchy, and you won’t be happy with the result.
 The same applies to Cedar and Redwood Decks.

-When Should You Not Stain a Deck?
+When Should You Avoid Staining a Deck?

+No. Sealing all sides traps moisture, leading to wood rot.
+Only stain the exposed surfaces after installation.
 Many people assume or ask if they should stain all sides of the decking boards.
 This is not a good idea, as it can 100% seal the wood, resulting in dry rot as the wood cannot “breathe.”
 You want to stain only the exposed wood after it is installed.

 8. Questions on New Deck Staining